MissYongjie/MissYongjie.github.io/_pages/about.md

       <a href="https://scholar.google.com/citations?user=XXXXXXX"><i class="ai ai-google-scholar-square ai-2x"></i></a>
       <a href="https://github.com/MissYongjie/"><i class="fa-brands fa-square-github fa-2x"></i></a>

-# news: true # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 awards: true
 social: false # includes social icons at the bottom of the page